kstarostin/campfire-store-api/Readme.md

  npm install --save-dev nodemon
 ```

-After successful installation, copy the `./config.env.template` into the `./config.env` and configure all missing properties there.
+After successful installation, copy `./config.env.template` into `./config.env` and configure personal properties there.

 To start the app, use: